Beatrice Hicks: Affiliations

+Legacy

-In 1950 Hicks and other women based on the East coast of the United States began meeting in an organization, the goal of which was to advance female engineers and increase female participation in engineering.
-The organization was incorporated as the Society of Women Engineers two years later.
-Hicks served as the president of the organization for two consecutive terms, from 1950 to 1952.
-In 1963 the Society of Women Engineers presented their highest honor, the Society of Women Engineers Achievement Award, to Hicks.
+In 1950 Hicks and other women based on the East coast of the United States began meeting to form an organization, the goal of which was to advance female engineers and increase female participation in engineering.
+The organization was incorporated as the Society of Women Engineers (SWE) two years later.
+Hicks served as the president of SWE for two consecutive terms, from 1950 to 1952.
+In 1963 the Society of Women Engineers presented her with their highest honor, the Society of Women Engineers Achievement Award.
 Hicks toured the United States, championing the cause of female engineers through outreach and speaking engagements.
 She believed that while female engineers would initially be closely watched, they would also be quickly accepted.

-In 1948 Hicks married fellow engineer Rodney Duane Chipp, who held two director-level engineering positions before starting a consulting firm.
-In 1960 the couple were selected by the National Society of Professional Engineers for a month-long research and speaking tour of South America, which focused on international cooperation between American and South American engineers.
-When Chipp died in 1966, Hicks sold off Newark Controls Company and took over her late husband's consulting business.
-Hicks was also selected to serve on the Defense Advisory Committee for Women in Services between 1960 and 1963, was the director of the First International Conference of Women Engineers and Scientists, and represented the United States at four International Management Congresses.